WARNING

 Some of the places listed are remote and may have currents or rip tides which are not immediately visible.
 Please heed any warnings given.

-Please study the Water Safety tips listed here https://www.gov.ie/en/publication/a00ea-summer-water-safety/ before using any of these locations.
+Before using any of these locations, please study the Water Safety tips listed here https://www.gov.ie/en/publication/a00ea-summer-water-safety/ .

 Baltray